Lightning323/Server-Monitor/README.md

 # Install sensors
 sudo apt update && sudo apt install lm-sensors -y

-# Detect hardware sensors (Answer YES to all prompts)
+# Detect hardware sensors (You will be required to answer YES or NO to detect various sensors)
 sudo sensors-detect

 # Verify it works